 Dr Catherine Hamlin‘s stature in Ethiopian society is the result of her incredible devotion to her patients.
-Catherine’s commitment to her patients has seen her devote her life to the eradication of obstetric fistula.
-Over 60 years she has raised the public’s awareness of the plight of women suffering from fistula, as well as treating – alongside her team – over 60,000 women.
+Catherine’s commitment to her patients saw her devote her life to the eradication of obstetric fistula.
+For 61 years she has raised the public’s awareness of the plight of women suffering from fistula, as well as treating – alongside her team – over 70,000 women.

 Treating people with the compassion they deserve